Langar cum Barnstone

 Langar cum Barnstone is a civil parish in the Rushcliffe borough, within the county of Nottinghamshire, England.
-The overall area had a population of 980 at the 2011 census.
+The overall area had a population of 962 at the 2021 census, a drop from 980 of the 2011 census.
 The parish lies near the county border with Leicestershire.
 It lies 120 miles north of London, 4 miles south east of Bingham and 12 miles south east from the city of Nottingham.

 Geography

 Settlements

 The parish consists of two settlements: